miraj00/EducationAppFullStackAngular/README.md

  If app does not function upon running `ng serve --open `, you may need to run following command on gitBash once you clone the repo  :

+    - npm install
     - npm install --save @angular/material
     - npm install --save @ng-bootstrap/ng-bootstrap

 Then Run `ng serve --open ` in a command line to open the project .
     It will automatically navigate to `http://localhost:4200/`.
     The application will automatically reload if you change any of the source files.

+## For Back-end Database Connection :
+- add / copy below 3 lines of code in application.properties under src/main/resources   or  create config/application.properties and copy under that for security.
+Update this with your own IP (if not localhost), schema, and your username and password :

+- spring.datasource.url=jdbc:mysql://localhost:3306/ add database-name here e.g.(educationdb)?useSSL=false&serverTimezone=America/Detroit
+- spring.datasource.username=root
+- spring.datasource.password=password

 ## Langauges and Tools Used :